‘Logan’ After-Credits Scene: Find Where Spoilers Of ‘Logan’ Sequel Are Hidden

-Does Logan have an after-credits scene that will keep moviegoers in their seats a little longer and possibly give a glimpse of another Wolverine sequel?
+Does Logan have an after-credits scene that will keep moviegoers in their seats a little longer and possibly give them a glimpse of another Wolverine sequel?

 For fans of the Marvel/X-Men series, the scene that plays after all the credits end has become something of an expectation.
 The superhero series uses this after-credits scene to add a bit of levity during the credits and to give a preview of upcoming movies at the very end.